 The Williamson County Commissioners Court adopted the LRTP in October 2009.
-The plan is regularly updated based on current needs, population projections, and anticipated future mobility and safety needs in Williamson County.
+The plan is regularly updated based on current needs, population projections, and anticipated future mobility and safety needs.
 The planning process to develop the LRTP involves working with the public, cities, neighboring counties, and transportation and planning agencies to gather input and coordinate connectivity and mobility.

-The most recent amendments to the LRTP outline a network of roadways that will improve safety and mobility across the County, and include a map of potential controlled access facilities and potential arterial roadways.
-These potential roadways are conceptual only to show general locations and connections needed.
-To learn more about the LRTP, click here.
+The most recent amendments to the LRTP outline a network of roadways that will improve safety and mobility across the County and includes a map of potential controlled access facilities and arterial roadways.
+These roadways are conceptual only to show general locations and connections needed.
+To learn more about the LRTP, visit: www.wilco.org/lrtp.

-7. What is a controlled access facility?
+7. What is a controlled access roadway?

-A controlled access facility is a roadway with main lanes that have entrance and exit ramps and frontage roads.
+A controlled access roadway is a road with main lanes that have entrance and exit ramps and frontage roads.
 The main lanes provide mobility for through traffic and the frontage roads provide local access to abutting properties.

-8. Will the Chandler Road Extension be a controlled access facility?
+8. Will the Chandler Road Extension be a controlled access roadway?

-The Chandler Road Extension is being planned as a controlled access facility; however, the first phase of the road will most likely be a two to three lane road: one lane in each direction and potentially a center turn lane.
+The Chandler Road Extension is being planned as a controlled access roadway; however, the first phase of the road will most likely be a two to three lane road: one lane in each direction with a center turn lane.
 As growth occurs and funding becomes available, the second frontage would be built, then finally the main lanes.
 Building the ultimate Chandler Rd Extension will most likely take several decades.